bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/b/BulkingFactor_3Uxd60AAr21eGcLI8RmIS$/Documentation.md

-Increase in volume after excavation
+Increase in volume after excavation.